28 Free things to do in Hilton Head, SC & Budget Tips

 The Sea Pines Trolley is a seasonal trolley, so it’s not available for use year-round.

-If you don’t want to use public transportation, Lyft or Uber are always an option, but keep in mind that it may be a bit more costly depending on the time of year and day.
+If you don’t want to use public transportation, Lyft or Uber are always an option, but remember that it may be a bit more costly depending on the time of year and day.

 Text free things to do Hilton Head South Carolina image wooden beach chairs and blue umbrella